aayushxr/ddns/README.md

 ```sh
 0 * * * * python3 ~/ddns/index.py
 ```

+Update the location of the script based on where you stored the script

 This will run the script every hour, updating the Cloudflare DNS records with the current public IP address.